EuclidNorm/iDash2024-LARC-Submission/README.md

 ```
 python federated.py
 ```
 You can also run this file in Pycharm or other IDEs.
 The program should produce a c-index output of about 0.7428.
-Our paper is <a href="https://github.com/EuclidNorm/iDash2024-LARC-Submission/blob/master/LARC_document.pdf" target="_blank">here</a> in this repo, too.
+Our paper is <a href="https://github.com/EuclidNorm/iDash2024-LARC-Submission/blob/master/LARC_document.pdf" target="_blank">here</a>.